The Processor

 The architectural difference

 A development agency delivers code.
-NordOps delivers a constrained system.
+NordOps delivers a system that does exactly what it says.

 An agency delivers code that is allowed to do whatever the developer thought sensible at the time.
 Six months later, no one quite knows what the system does, and any audit of “is this following our policy?” becomes a forensic exercise.